mapbox/underreact/README.md

 ### htmlSource

 Type: `string`.
 Absolute path, please.
-Default: `${project-directory}/src/html.js`.
+Default: `${project-root}/src/html.js`.

 The path to your HTML source file.
-For more information, read [Defining your HTML](#defining-your-html).
+For more information, read [`Defining your HTML`](#defining-your-html).

 ### jsEntry

 Type: `string`.
 Absolute path, please.
-Default: `${project-directory}/src/index.js`.
+Default: `${project-root}/src/index.js`.

 The entry JS file for your app.
 Typically this is the file where you'll use `react-dom` to render your app on an element.

-In the default value, `project-directory` refers to the directory of your `underreact.config.js` file, or the current working directory.
+In the default value, `project-root` refers to the directory of your `underreact.config.js` file.

 ### outputDirectory

 Type `string`.
 Absolute path, please.
-Default: `${project-directory}/_underreact-site/`.
+Default: `${project-root}/_underreact-site/`.

 The directory where files should be written.

 You'll want to ignore this directory with `.gitignore`, `.eslintignore`, etc.

-In the default value, `project-directory` refers to the directory of your `underreact.config.js` file, or the current working directory.
+In the default value, `project-root` refers to the directory of your `underreact.config.js` file.

 ### publicDirectory

 Type `string`.
 Absolute path, please.
-Default: `${project-directory}/src/public/`.
+Default: `${project-root}/src/public/`.

-Any files you put into this directory will be copied, without processing, into the [outputDirectory](#outputdirectory).
+Any files you put into this directory will be copied, without processing, into the [`outputDirectory`](#outputdirectory).
-You can put images, favicons, data files, anything else you want in here.
+You can put images, favicons, data files, and anything else you want in here.

-In the default value, `project-directory` refers to the directory of your `underreact.config.js` file, or the current working directory.
+In the default value, `project-root` refers to the directory of your `underreact.config.js` file.

 ### publicAssetsPath